 Strategies for communication with the backend server

-Pushing data in - it is strategy that may fit to infrastructure where the server is the main source of data (ex. news applications) and the client application is almost exclusively a data consumer.
-In this strategy it is the server responsibility to send signal to the client that new data is available to download.
+- Pushing data in - it is a strategy that may fit to infrastructure where the server is the main source of data (ex. news applications) and the client application is almost exclusively a data consumer.
+In this strategy, it is the server's responsibility to send a signal to the client that new data is available to download.
 The signal is usually implemented as a push notification to achieve high reliability of the message delivery.
-In response to the message client refreshes its local database to reflect current state of remote database.
+In response to the message, client refreshes its local database to reflect the current state of the remote database.

-- Databases synchronization – both sides are trying to track every change made to the data used and constantly try to make data on both sides equal.
-It is really useful when application should be usable in offline mode and still should offer a way of collaborating with other users (ex. email client, data/files sharing, text editors).
-Both sides of connection have to track changes to last shared state and, when internet connection is available, to send them both ways to obtain new shared state.
+- Databases synchronization - here, both sides are trying to track every change made to the data used and make data on both sides equal.
+It is really useful when an application should be usable in the offline mode and still offer a way of collaborating with other users (ex. email client, data/files sharing, text editors).
+Both sides of the connection have to track changes to the last shared state and, when internet connection is available, to send them both ways to obtain the new shared state.

-- Prefetching – downloading data before it will be used.
-Application tries to predict what user would like to use in the future and loads that data to the cache when fast network is available, so application may still work in offline mode.
-This approach works best for applications that would require stable and fast internet connection to be usable like music/video players, image galleries, navigation apps.
+- Prefetching - it means downloading data before it will be used.
+The application tries to predict what the user would like to use in the future and loads that data to the cache when fast network is available, so it may still work in the offline mode.
+This approach works best for applications that require stable and fast internet connection to be usable - like music/video players, image galleries, navigation apps.

 Push-notification based data synchronization

-- Notifications as only channel for data exchange - if you don’t need to send large quantities of data to the application from the backend you can consider packing all necessary information inside message that your backend pushes through the cloud.
-At the time of writing this article both Firebase and Apple Push Notification Service (iOS 8+) allowed sending up to 4KB within single message.
-That often may be enough to send all important data to the client application (you may need to split data properly).
-In that case you may never need client application to initiate data downloading by itself.
-Still you should consider that sometimes cloud may be unable to deliver your messages and you would have to create some way of recovery from such failures.
-Also if you need to send binary files that method would not be applicable.
-Still it is worth to use this method to send important data first and let user decide whether he needs to download the remaining data.
-This solution may be enough for applications like messaging application with limited size messages (like Twitter) or weather forecast.
+- Notifications as the only channel for data exchange - if you don’t need to send large quantities of data to the application from the backend, you can consider packing all necessary information inside a message that your backend pushes through the cloud.
+At the time of writing this article, both Firebase and Apple Push Notification Service (iOS 8+) allowed sending up to 4KB within one single message.
+That often may be enough to send all the important data to the client application (you may need to split data properly).
+In that case, you may never need the client application to initiate data downloading by itself.
+Still, you should consider that sometimes the cloud may be unable to deliver your messages and you would have to create some way of recovery from such failures.
+Also, if you need to send binary files, that method would not be applicable.
+Yet it is worth to use this method to send important data first, and let user decide whether he or she needs to download the remaining data.
+This solution may be enough for applications like messaging apps with limited size messages (like Twitter) or weather forecasts.

-- Notifications as request for downloading data - if your client application usually uses data from backend server you may consider to notify application that new data is waiting.
-Then application may decide if the current device state (battery, internet connection) to schedule downloading task accordingly.
-You should consider sending some meta information in the message to give client application extra hints on data size, endpoints to be called, urgency etc. This strategy may be useful for email clients or podcast players and similar applications that consumes larger data chunks from time to time.
+- Notifications as requests for downloading data - if your client application typically uses data from the backend server, you may consider to notify the app that new data is waiting.
+Then, the application will check the current device state (battery, internet connection) and schedule the downloading task accordingly.
+You should consider sending some meta information in the message to give the client application some extra hints on data size, endpoints to be called, urgency etc. This strategy may be useful for email clients or podcast players and similar applications that consumes larger data chunks from time to time.

-- Using existing self-synchronizing databases - there are some of existing solutions that synchronize local database with the remote one: either NoSQL databases (ex.
+- Using existing self-synchronizing databases - there are some existing solutions that synchronize the local database with the remote one: either NoSQL databases (ex.
 Firebase Realtime Database, Realm, Couchbase Lite) or SQL database (ex.
 Zumero).
-It is the best solution if you are starting a new project from scratch because it may be really hard to migrate from one to the other because often they require concrete database installed on the server.
+It is the best solution if you are starting a new project from scratch, because it may be really hard to migrate from one to another as they often require a database installed on the server.
 Each database may have some custom restrictions and limitations.

-- Self-made synchronization procedure - if auto-synchronizing databases cannot work for you then you end with designing your own synchronization procedure.
-That may sound challenging but you are in control what and how data should be exchanged.
-In the design you should consider the following:
+- Self-made synchronization procedure - if auto-synchronizing databases cannot work for you, then you end up with designing your own synchronization procedure.
+That may sound challenging, but you are in control what and how data should be exchanged.
+In the design, you should consider the following:

 - how to avoid conflicts between local and remote keys - consider using UUIDs for both databases keys;

-- Loading data according to user’s behaviour – application may track how user interacts with it and perform some kind of analysis to predict what data user may be interested in next.
-Use any AI solution that may work best.
-Backend may use such algorithms to push data (see notification-triggered synchronization).
-This may work for any application that recent user actions allow to predict what data may be needed in the nearest future, ex. navigation map should consider to load a map of the area location searched for last, video/music player can load next suggested file.
+- Loading data according to user’s behaviour - the application may track how the user interacts with it and perform an analysis to predict what data they may be interested in next.
+Use any AI solution that works best.
+The backend may use such algorithms to push data (see notification-triggered synchronization).
+This may work for any application in which the recent user actions allow to predict what data may be needed in the nearest future, ex. a navigation map can load a map of the area location searched for last, a video/music player can load next suggested file etc.

-- Loading large amount of data when connection is fast – application should try to avoid loading huge files using cellular network, data should be transferred in as large parts as possible to conserve battery.
-It is usually fine (unless disk space is limited) to load large files while connected to WiFi so you should delay such transfers until WiFi would be available or, better, load any data you may predict user would like to use before and cache it for the future use.
+- Loading large amount of data when connection is fast - the application should try to avoid loading huge files using cellular network, data should be transferred in as large parts as possible to conserve the battery.
+It is usually fine (unless disc space is limited) to load large files while connected to WiFi, so you should delay such transfers until WiFi is available or, even better, load any data you may predict the user would like to use before and cache it for the future use.

-Often user may go back to the recently visited data (ex. that important email).
-Consider use multiple level of caching data from backend even if you don’t use any other synchronization strategy.
-Most recent data should be available right from memory cache but you may cache some extra portion of visited data using disk-based cache too.
+Often, the user may go back to the recently visited data (ex. that important email).
+Consider using multiple levels of caching data from backend even if you don’t use any other synchronization strategy.
+Most recent data should be available right from the memory cache, but you may cache someadditional visited data using disk-based cache too.

-Now as you know what to consider when you design your offline-first application let’s move to some tools available already for Android platform that you may find useful during implementation.
+Now as you know what to consider when you design your offline-first application, let’s move on to some tools available for the Android platform that you may find useful during implementation.

-- JobScheduler - system service available for API level 21+ that allows you to synchronize tasks with description of expected device state including battery level, internet connection parameters as well as retry/back-off strategy.
-You should consider using JobScheduler both for custom database synchronization and notification-triggered downloading as it is recommended way of delaying background processes.
-If you need this feature for API level below 21 then you can consider using Firebase JobDispatcher (API 14+, requires Google Play Services installed on the device), Android-Job from Evernote or Android Priority Job Queue.
+- JobScheduler - system service available for API level 21+ that allows you to synchronize tasks with description of expected device state including battery level, internet connection parameters, as well as retry/back-off strategy.
+You should consider using JobScheduler both for custom database synchronization and notification-triggered downloading, as it is the recommended way of delaying background processes.
+If you need this feature for API level below 21, then you can consider using Firebase JobDispatcher (API 14+, requires Google Play Services installed on the device), Android-Job from Evernote or Android Priority Job Queue.

-- ConnectivityManager - system service that may be used for monitoring of the state of internet connection.
-Your repositories implementation may direct queries to the backend calls when connection is up and stable and then switch to the disk cache and scheduling synchronization task when it is down.
+- ConnectivityManager - system service that may be used for monitoring the state of internet connection.
+Your repositories implementation may direct queries to the backend calls when connection is up and stable, and then switch to the disc cache and scheduling synchronization task when it is down.

-- NYTimes’ Store - library that would help you to manage downloading and caching data.
+- NYTimes’ Store - library that can help you to manage downloading and caching data.

-Still there are many other libraries that can be useful for implementing synchronization procedures.
-My advice is to plan ahead before starting implementation because you may find yourself strongly bound to one or another solution.
-Also it is a good idea to work closely with backend developers because synchronization usually would have to be done on both sides.
+Still, there are many other libraries that can be used for implementing synchronization procedures.
+My advice is to plan ahead before starting implementation, because you may find yourself strongly bound to one or another solution.
+Also, it is a good idea to work closely with backend developers as synchronization usually would have to be done on both sides.

-Hope this article will inspire you to design your application in a different way: offline-first instead online-only.
-It would move your application to the next level of user’s experience and can increase the amount of time user spends with your application.
+I hope that this article will inspire you to design your application in a different way: offline-first instead online-only.
+It would move your application to the next level of user experience and possibly - increase the amount of time a user spends with your app.